 According to FlightGlobal, Airbus developed the Airbus A340-8000 as an ultra-long-range aircraft for the Brunei royal family.
 It was a derivative of the A340-200.
 Launched commercially by Lufthansa in 1993, the -200 was the first variant that Airbus introduced.
 The A340-8000 was to be an addition to the monarch’s growing VIP fleet of private jets.

-What allowed the aircraft to have its unique designation was the fact that it was fitted with auxiliary fuel tanks.
-The extra fuel capacity gave it a range of more than 14,800km (8,000nm).
+What gave the aircraft its unique designation was the fact that it was fitted with auxiliary fuel tanks.
+The extra fuel capacity gave it a range of more than 8,000NM (hence the name), or 14,800 km.
 This would enable the Sultan and his family to fly non-stop from Brunei to the USA or Europe.

-What happened to it?
+What happened to the A340-8000?

-Then, in 2007, news broke that the aircraft had been acquired by the Saudi Arabian Government.
+Then, in 2007, news broke that the Saudi Arabian Government had acquired the aircraft.
 According to Airfleets, the aircraft was delivered to its new owner on March 1st of 2007.
-It stayed with the Saudi government for three years until moving over to “Saudi Royal Flight” – which is the fleet belonging to the Saudi Royal family.
+It stayed with the Saudi government for three years, bearing the registration HZ-HMS.

-“The prestigious Saudi Royal Fleet is the dedicated airline for the Saudi Royal Family and Saudi Private Aviation is a top-tier international luxury flight services provider for elite clientele across the globe.”Advertisement:
+“The prestigious Saudi Royal Fleet is the dedicated airline for the Saudi royal family.
+Saudi Private Aviation is a top-tier international luxury flight services provider for elite clientele across the globe.“

 It is in the ranks of the Saudi Royal Flight that the A340-8000 remains to this day.
 It is joined in this fleet by several Boeing 747s, a 757, and an Airbus A318.

 It is uncertain how much longer the aircraft will remain in the private service of the Saudi royal family.
 However, it is unlikely that we will ever see the aircraft in regular commercial passenger service before its retirement.